Jim Wallwork

-Staff Sergeant James Harley Wallwork DFM (21 October 1919 – 24 January 2013) was a British soldier and a member of the Glider Pilot Regiment who achieved notability as the pilot of the first Horsa glider to land at Pegasus Bridge in the early hours of D-Day, 6 June 1944, during the Second World War.
-This achievement was described as "the greatest feat of flying of the second world war" by Air Chief Marshal Sir Trafford Leigh-Mallory.
+Staff Sergeant James Harley Wallwork DFM (21 October 1919 – 24 January 2013) was a British soldier and a member of the Glider Pilot Regiment who achieved notability as the pilot of the first Horsa glider to land at Pegasus Bridge in France in the early hours of D-Day, 6 June 1944, during the Second World War.
+This achievement was described as "the greatest feat of flying of the Second World War" by Air Chief Marshal Sir Trafford Leigh-Mallory.
 Although most noted for his part in the Battle of Normandy, Wallwork flew gliders in every major British airborne operation of the Second World War.
 These also included the Sicily landings, Arnhem and the Rhine Crossings.
 In later life he lived in Vancouver.

 Early life

 He was born in Salford, son of an artilleryman who had served during the First World War.
 When Wallwork volunteered for the British Army in May 1939 his father advised him against joining the infantry.
 He was assigned to the Royal Artillery, to the Territorial Army's 53rd Field Regiment, RA, part of the 42nd (East Lancashire) Infantry Division, before being posted to the 111th Field Regiment, RA, part of the 66th Infantry Division.
-In late May 1940 he was posted to an infantry until, the 9th Battalion of the York and Lancaster Regiment.
+In late May 1940 he was posted to an infantry unit, the 9th Battalion of the York and Lancaster Regiment.

-He soon became bored of the infantry, however, and, despite being promoted to sergeant, he tried to join the Royal Air Force.
+He soon became bored with the infantry, however, and, despite being promoted to sergeant, he tried to join the Royal Air Force.
 This was blocked by his Commanding Officer although in 1942 he was accepted for training in the newly formed Glider Pilot Regiment.
 By May 1942 he was at flight training school.